nadhiffh/ETL-Project-World-s-Largest-Banks/README.md

 # ETL-Project-World-s-Largest-Banks

-In this project, we will perform Extract, Transform, and Load operations on the Top 10 World's Largest Bank data measured by market capitalization in billion USD.
+In this project, we will perform Extract, Transform, and Load operations on the list of the World's Largest Bank data measured by total assets in billion USD.
 We will need to extract tabular information from https://web.archive.org/web/20230908091635 /https://en.wikipedia.org/wiki/List_of_largest_banks.
 This is done by making HTTP requests to fetch the HTML content of the web page using 'requests' library, then use 'BeautifulSoup' library to scrape information from the web page.
 The extracted data will be stored to a pandas data frame for further processing.
-Transform the data by adding columns for Market Capitalization in GBP, EUR, and INR.
+Transform the data by adding columns for Total Assets in GBP, EUR, and CNY.
 The exchange rates is provided in a different csv file.
 Load the transformed data frame to an output CSV file locally and SQL database server.
 We will also run some query on the database table using sqlite and write log functions on the code to log the progress of every operations being performed.

 ## Workflow:

-1. Data Extraction: The extract function uses web scraping techniques to extract relevant information from a Wikipedia page listing the largest banks.
+1. Data Extraction: The extract function uses web scraping techniques to extract relevant information from the Wikipedia page listing the world's largest banks.

-2. Data Transformation: The transform function converts the market capitalization values from USD to GBP, EUR, and INR using exchange rates provided in a CSV file.
+2. Data Transformation: The transform function converts the total assets values from USD to GBP, EUR, and CNY using exchange rates provided in a CSV file.

 3. Data Loading: The transformed data is saved locally as a CSV file using the load_to_csv function.
 The data is also loaded into a SQLite database table using the load_to_db function.